UWNetworksLab/uProxy-lib/README.md

 python -m SimpleHTTPServer
 ```

-Then, in your web-browser, goto the relevant `main.html` file in the relevant sample directory of at `http://localhost:8000/build/dev/samples/`.
+Then, in your web browser, goto the relevant `main.html` file in the relevant sample directory of at `http://localhost:8000/build/dev/samples/`.
 Samples should be self-explanatory.
 Follow instructions and type stuff in text boxes. :)

 ## Development conventions